FHIR/ig-guidance/input/pagecontent/testfactory.md

 ### Liquid Processing Rules

-The spreadsheet should not contain any names containing spaces, or '-'.
-Also, the sheet cannot contain a column named 'counter'.
-Or else a data mapping file must be used (see below).

-For a liquid template, the template does not need to get the commas correct in json - the json is reprocessed once the liquid script is complete to fix up the commas. (it must produce valid <a href="https://json5.org">json5</a> output)
+The liquid template must produce resources in the specified format.
+If the template produces JSON, the commas do not need to be correct - the json is reprocessed once the liquid script is complete to fix up the commas (it must produce valid <a href="https://json5.org">json5</a> output).

+{% raw %}
+Each row of the data table is passed to the liquid template as a 'row' object whose properties are the named columns in the data table.
+E.g. if the data table has a column `name`, then the liquid statement `{{ row.name }}` inserts the value of the name column in the row.
+The data table should not contain any names containing spaces, or '-'.
+{% endraw %}

+The liquid template can produce a resource of any type (doesn't have to produce the same type).
+If `bundle=true`, the Liquid template should not produce a Bundle resource unless the desire is to have a Bundle of Bundles - the liquid script will run once for each row of data.

 #### Data Lookup

-The `[tables]` section in the ini file contains a list of named files.
+The `tables` section of the configuration contains a list of named files.
 The data in the files will be available in the liquid template using `[name].cell(row, col)` where:

 * `[name]` is the name in the ini file
 * `cell(row,col)` gives access to the data.
 Row is an integer (1 based), and column is either an integer (1 based) or a name
+* `lookup(lookupCol, value, outputCol)` looks up a value in lookupCol, and returns the value in outputCol (or null)

+#### Globals

+In addition, a Global object is available as `Globals.` which has the following properties:
+* `dateTime`: the date and time in FHIR format of the instant that processing started
+* `path`: the path to the base FHIR specification (correct version path)

 ### Profile Based Generation

 In this mode, the instances are generated based on the information in the profile.
 The tighter the profile, the more coherent the generated instance will be.

+If provided, an instance will be generated for each row in the primary data source.
-The intention of the spreadsheet approach is to support a user provided database.
-For this reason, the source has two parts: the source data, and a mappings script that describes how data in the spreadsheet is converted to FHIR data.
+The intention with regard to the primary data source is to support user provided information.
+For this reason, there is a mapping table that maps between the source source data and proper FHIR data.
 The intention here is to support non-technical (e.g. clinical) users to provide the sample data.
-One instance is created per table row.

 Because the data providers aren't expected or required to be technical, here's a list of things the mapping script can do to massage the data into shape ready to go in a resource: